 If you have had a scan or X ray and serious pathology has been ruled out.
 It may well be the case that you have been told that you have some kind of disc problem such as a disc bulge, prolapse or slipped disc.
-Alternatively you may have been given a diagnosis of spinal stenosis, spondylosis, or spondylolisthesis; or more likely you have been told you have a combination of some of these pathologies.
-At this point you may be thinking that there is nothing that can be done and that you have to resign yourself to on going pain and loss of function.
+Alternatively you may have been given a diagnosis of spinal stenosis, spondylosis, or spondylolisthesis.
+More likely you will have been told that you have a combination of a number of these pathologies.
+At this point you may be thinking that there is nothing that can be done and that you have to resign yourself to long term pain and loss of function.

-For more information and in depth discussion demonstrating that there is little difference in the incidence of spinal pathologies such as disc degeneration, disc herniation, spondylosis and spondylolisthesis; between those with back pain and those that don’t.
+For more information and in depth discussion demonstrating that there is little difference in the incidence of spinal pathologies such as disc degeneration, disc herniation, spondylosis and spondylolisthesis.
+In those populations with back pain and those populations that don’t.
 Please see the original paper here and to follow this link to see an excellent graph courtesy of Adam Meakins.